 - Write what is necessary, no matter how many words it requires

-- And lastly, be consistent with your practice and do not be let down by failing blogs
+- And lastly, be consistent with your practice and do not be saddened by failing blogs

-Well then.
 Now you’ve been armed with blogging knowledge that will not only help you empower your customers with important knowledge, but also help them decide for themselves if your ecommerce store is the best for them or not.
-And that is perhaps the best way to gain their loyalty as well because they shop from you willingly and with complete satisfaction.
+And that is perhaps the best way to gain their loyalty as well because they shop from you willingly and are completely satisfied with it.
 Of course, a lot of other factors play a part as well, but if your blog works as intended, it can give your online store’s sales a much-needed boost in the long run!